fogarecious/bevy_tutorial/README.md

   * The Main Scheduler For Windowed App
   * Initializing A Different Window
   * Changing The Window After Initialization
-  * Low-CPU Windows
+  * Low-Power Windows
-  * Closing The Window On ESC Pressed
+  * Closing The Window On Esc Pressed
 * Camera 2D <!-- (origin, positive x y) -->
 * The Background Color
 * Images